-The combination of being both biodegradable and having low-temperature resistance means that it’s not ideal for outdoor use, also due to the low UV-resistance.
+The combination of being both low UV resistance and having low-temperature resistance means that it’s not ideal for outdoor use.

 PLA is only soluble in chemicals like chloroform or hot benzene.
 Use glue to connect multiple parts together.

-Even though PLA is biodegradable, and the material on its own is food safe, we suggest not to drink or eat from your 3D prints repeatedly.
+Even though PLA is the material on its own is food safe, we do not suggest to repeatedly drink or eat from your 3D prints.
 It’s because of the small fractures in the print surface, which means bacteria can build up in there over time.
 You can prevent this by applying a food-safe coating.